 A copy of this picture is in the Bibliothèque nationale de France.

-The German conductor, virtuoso pianist, and composer was in his youth a protégé of Liszt whom Berlioz met in Weimar in 1852.
+The German conductor, virtuoso pianist, and composer was as a young man a protégé of Liszt whom Berlioz met in Weimar in 1852.
 He married Liszt’s daughter Cosima, who later left him to marry Wagner in 1870.

-Bülow became one of the most active supporters of Berlioz in Germany and continued to champion his music after the composer’s death.
+Bülow became one of the most active supporters of Berlioz in Germany and continued to champion his music after the composer’s death, though rather selectively; the work of Berlioz that he was most attached to was the opera Benvenuto Cellini, which he had played a major part in revising together with Liszt for the performances in Weimar in 1852 and 1856.
+In 1879 he revived the opera in Hanover, after which the work became popular in Germany in subsequent decades.
 See further the page devoted to Hans von Bülow on this site.

-The above portrait has been scanned from our own copy of Ritter Berlioz in Braunschweig.
+The above portrait has been scanned from our own copy of Ritter Berlioz in Braunschweig (on which see below).

 All rights of reproduction reserved.